joseba/ansible-influxdb-grafana/README.md

 Now clone this repository and ``cd`` into the cloned folder.

-Copy the ``hosts.example`` file and enter the IP address of your DigitalOcean droplet.
+Copy the ``hosts.example`` file and enter the IP address of your CentOS.

 ```
 cp hosts.example hosts